 /03 — MAP

-Every visit pings the map in real time.
-Coverage by neighborhood, prayer requests captured, event invitations delivered, newcomers in the follow-up queue — the numbers leadership wants to see.
+Each visit updates the map as it happens, so coverage by neighborhood, prayer requests captured, event invitations delivered, and newcomers in the follow-up queue are all visible on the leadership dashboard.

 — Visit history

-Volunteer A knocks on the Hayes home in March — kids' names go in the notes, mom mentions a sick parent, prayer request logged.
-Volunteer B knocks the same door in August.
-The family details, the prayer request, the response from the prayer team — it's all there.
+Volunteer A knocks on the Hayes home in March — kids' names go in the notes, mom mentions a sick parent, and a prayer request gets logged.
+Volunteer B knocks the same door in August, and the family details, the prayer request, and the response from the prayer team are all right there.
 The conversation feels personal, because it is.

 — How outreach runs